Year 2 MSc - A detailed outline

 Your investment for Year 2 of the MSc Endodontology programme

-The fee for Year 2 which includes all course materials, university fees and VAT is £5950 (there is an additional fee of £425 for the online research module which is paid direct to The University normally during the Spring).
+The fee for Year 2 (effective for 2020/2021 academic year) which includes all course materials, university fees and VAT is £6850 (£7350 for ONLINE programme).
+Please note there is an additional fee of approximately £610 for the online research module which is paid direct to The University normally during the Spring.
 On completion of Year 2, you could then choose to exit the programme with a Postgraduate Diploma in Endodontology OR carry on with Year 3 of the programme.

 Easy payment options.
-To secure your place on Year 2 of the programme, we would normally require a deposit of £450 at the time of application and then by regular monthly payments over the duration of the programme.
+To secure your place on Year 2 of the programme, we would require a deposit of £550 (£600 for ONLINE programme) at the time of application and then by regular monthly payments over the duration of the programme.

 Entry Requirements for Year 2 of the MSc Endodontology programme